tylermifflin/swell-devtest/README.md

 ## Introduction

-This project is a simple web app for front full-stack developer candidates.
+This project is a simple web app for full-stack developer candidates.

 The project was generated using [Nx](https://nx.dev) to provide a modern integrated dev experience.